-What is neighbourhood planning?
+- 2.1 What is neighbourhood planning? - 2.1.1 Neighbourhood planning is a right for communities introduced through the Localism Act 2011.

-- 2.1.1 Neighbourhood planning is a right for communities introduced through the Localism Act 2011.
 There are communities all over the UK that have successfully developed a Neighbourhood Development Plan (NDP) as a tool to influence planning decisions in their area. - 2.1.2 The 2011 Localism Act introduced new powers for local communities to produce neighbourhood plans, which can be used to guide and shape future development in an area.
 Once 'made' (adopted), a neighbourhood plan forms part of the statutory Development Plan for the area, and it is used in the determination of planning applications alongside the Braintree District Local Plan (BDLP) and other material planning considerations, including the National Planning Policy Framework (NPPF) 2021, National Planning Guidance (NPPG), Neighbourhood Planning Act 2017. - 2.1.3 Neighbourhood plans must be subject to public consultation, examination, and local referendum prior to adoption, and policies contained within a neighbourhood plan should be supported by evidence-based documents and Strategic Environmental Assessment / Habitats Regulation Assessment as necessary.
 Neighbourhood plans must accord with the overall aims and objectives of the NPPF, particularly in relation to supporting and promoting sustainable development. - 2.1.4 Paragraph 8 of Schedule 4B to the Town and Country Planning Act 1990 (TCPA) sets out the basic conditions with which a neighbourhood plan must comply.
-The Planning Practice Guidance(1) (PPG) states that a neighbourhood plan must meet the basic conditions set out in paragraph 8(2) of Schedule 4B to the TCPA.
-The submission of the final version of the Neighbourhood Plan to Braintree District Council will include a statement setting out how the Plan meets the requirements of the basic conditions set out below: - 1. the neighbourhood plan has regard to national policies and advice contained in guidance issued by the Secretary of State; - 2. the making of the neighbourhood plan contributes to the achievement of sustainable development; - 3. the making of the neighbourhood plan is in general conformity with the strategic policies contained in the Local Plan;
+The Planning Practice Guidance1 (PPG) states that a neighbourhood plan must meet the basic conditions set out in paragraph 8(2) of Schedule 4B to the TCPA.
+The submission of the final version of the Neighbourhood Plan to Braintree District Council will include a statement setting out how the Plan meets the requirements of the basic conditions set out below: - 1) the neighbourhood plan has regard to national policies and advice contained in guidance issued by the Secretary of State; - 2) the making of the neighbourhood plan contributes to the achievement of sustainable development; - 3) the making of the neighbourhood plan is in general conformity with the strategic policies contained in the Local Plan; - 4) the making of the neighbourhood plan does not breach, and is otherwise compatible with, EU obligations; and - 5) prescribed conditions are met in relation to the neighbourhood plan and prescribed matters have been complied with in connection with proposals within the neighbourhood plan.

-The Planning Practice Guidance (PPG) is an online portal which provides guidance on implementing aims and objectives of the NPPF.
+1 The Planning Practice Guidance (PPG) is an online portal which provides guidance on implementing aims and objectives of the NPPF.
 The PPG provides specific guidance on a range of planning related topics.